 We all know how important blogging is to keeping your website fresh in Google’s eyes, so if there’s something you want to communicate via email, explore the idea of writing a blog post about it instead—and then sending the post out to your email list.

-There you have it—our guide to physical therapy email marketing.
+There you have it—our guide to physical therapist email marketing.
 Do you use email marketing in your clinic?
 What tips can you share with your fellow readers?
 Leave us your thoughts in the comment section below.